deeplearning4j/deeplearning4j/compgraph.md

 This page describes how to build more complicated networks, using DL4J's Computation Graph functionality.

 ***IMPORTANT: The ComputationGraph model is NOT available in DL4J 0.4-rc3.8 or earlier.
-It will be available in version 0.4-rc3.9 or later, as well as in the current [snapshot versions of DL4J](http://deeplearning4j.org/snapshot).***
+It is be available in version 0.4-rc3.9 and later.***

 **Contents**